edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 **At Tier 4:**

 The lab will be closed to members as required by law.
 Members will be removed from the access control system to enforce this.
-For information on business restrictions, please see `https://www.gov.scot/publications/coronavirus-covid-19-businesses-and-workplaces-that-must-close-and-can-open-at-each-protection-level/ <https://www.gov.scot/publications/coronavirus-covid-19-businesses-and-workplaces-that-must-close-and-can-open-at-each-protection-level/>`_ and the guidance for Creative Studios and Makerspaces referenced above.
+For information on business restrictions, please see `https://www.gov.scot/publications/coronavirus-covid-19-businesses-and-workplaces-that-must-close-and-can-open-at-each-protection-level/ <https://www.gov.scot/publications/coronavirus-covid-19-businesses-and-workplaces-that-must-close-and-can-open-at-each-protection-level/>`_ and the guidance for Creative Studios and Makerspaces at `https://www.gov.scot/publications/coronavirus-covid-19-creative-studios-and-shared-workspaces/ <https://www.gov.scot/publications/coronavirus-covid-19-creative-studios-and-shared-workspaces/>`_.

 A small number of exceptions apply, although where possible these activities must be carried out from home: